Search through world's largest database of Payment Providers.

 Acquirers are the 'Payment Method Companies'.

-They are banks or financial institutions that represent one or more Payment Methods (e.g MasterCard, Visa, Interac, iDeal).
+They are banks or financial institutions that represent one or more online payment methods (e.g MasterCard, Visa, Interac, iDeal).

 Find your Card Acquirer